tee-ar-ex/trx-python/trx_file_memmap/README.md

 # Header
 Only (or mostly) for use-readability, read-time checks and broader compatibility.

-- Dictionary in YAML
+- Dictionary in JSON
-    - VOXEL_TO_RASMM (list of 16 float, unravel C-style of 4x4 matrix)
+    - VOXEL_TO_RASMM (4 lists of 4 float, 4x4 transformation matrix)
-    - DIMENSIONS (list of 3 int)
+    - DIMENSIONS (list of 3 uint16)
     - NB_STREAMLINES (uint32)
     - NB_VERTICES (uint64)